Effects of pornography: Controlled studies

 A controlled study describes the relationship between given behaviors or environmental conditions and health effects in a laboratory setting in which conditions other than those under study are effectively held constant across groups of participants receiving various levels of the experimental condition(s).
 The findings of the experiments were unable to be generalized outside of the field of the experiments.
 However, explanations of said studies are still required to prove their importance for understanding the subject matter.
 This is especially true when it comes to health consequences.

 The link between pornography and sexual aggression has been the subject of multiple meta-analyses.
 Meta-analyses conducted in the 1990s by Allen et al. suggested to researchers that there might not be an association of any kind between pornography and rape supportive attitudes in non-experimental studies.
+They state that the analyses demonstrate a homogeneous set of results showing that pictorial nudity reduces subsequent violent behavior, but that depictions of nonviolent sexual behavior and media depictions of violent sexual activity increased aggressive behavior.
 However, a meta-analysis by Hald, Malamuth and Yuen (2000) suggests that there is a link between consumption of violent pornography and rape-supportive attitudes in certain populations of men, particularly when moderating variables are taken into consideration.

 A meta-analysis conducted in 2015 found that pornography was associated with sexual aggression in a global scale towards both genders.
 Verbal aggression was done more frequently than physical aggression, albeit with the same impact.
 The patterns suggest that violent pornography could be the driving force behind these aggressive actions.

 A literature review by Ferguson and Hartley in 2009 argued that it would be wise to let go of the notion that pornography contributes to increased sexual assault behavior.
 The authors stated that the experts of some studies tended to highlight positive findings while de-emphasizing null findings.
 They would then conclude that controlled studies, on balance, were not able to support links between pornography and sexual violence.